-Initially Quake Champions will be PC only, in an effort to stay true to the franchise's roots on the platform.
+Initially, Quake Champions will be PC only, in an effort to stay true to the franchise's roots on the platform.
 However, that doesn't mean there's no chance of a console version - one just hasn't been announced yet.

 "It's a PC game.
 No excuses.
 No limitations.
 We're going to focus on one platform," said Quake co-creator Tim Willits, but added: "we're not totally shutting the door on consoles."

-Quake Champions will be free-to-play, with players given immediate access to a single character, Ranger.
+Quake Champions is currently free-to-play, with players given immediate access to a single character, Ranger.
 To play as the other Champions, players must earn in-game currency, Favor, which they can spend to essentially rent access to other characters - though the devs have emphasised that you won't have to spend real money on this.
 Favor can also be spent to access challenges that will allow you to unlock more Champions and skins.